marcosamaris/heterogeneous-SWF/README.md

 For the benchmark with 3 resource types, the applications were executed on an Intel  Dual core i7-5930k machine with a total of 6 physical cores with hyper-threading of 3.5 GHz and 12 GB of RAM.
 This machine had 2 NVIDIA GPUs: a GeForce GTX-970 (Maxwell architecture) with 4 GB of memory and 224 GB/s of bandwidth; and a Quadro K5200 (Kepler architecture) with 8 GB of memory and 192 GB/s of bandwidth.

 The execution time of each task and their respective dependencies were collected and formatted in different files, in SWF~(Standard Workload Format).
-%The SWF was defined in order to ease the use of workload logs and models.
-With it, programs that analyze workloads or simulate system scheduling need only to be able to parse a single format, and can be applied to multiple workloads.
+The SWF standard was defined in order to ease the use of workload logs and models.
+With it, programs that analyze workloads or simulate systems scheduling need only to be able to parse a single format, and can be applied to multiple workloads.

 The application generated with GGen is *fork-join*.
 It represents a real application that starts by executing sequentially and then forks to be executed in parallel with a specific diameter (number of parallel tasks), when the parallel execution has completed, results are aggregated by performing a join operation.
 This procedure can be repeated several times depending on the number of phases.
 For our experiments, we used 2, 5 and 10 phases with a diameter of 100, 200, 300, 400 and 500.